mrl5/mrl5.github.io/content/post/central-logs-postgres.md

     pass="..."
     db="logs"
     template="SqlSyslog"
+    action.resumeRetryCount="-1"
 )
 ```
 `date-rfc3339` part makes sure that timezone is not lost.
 This is important
 with logs aggregation, it's a good habit to always use UTC timezone.
 Checkout
 [this article](https://graylog.org/post/time-zones-a-loggers-worst-nightmare/)
 if you need to be convinced.

+`action.resumeRetryCount="-1"` part makes sure that on delivery failure rsyslog
+will infinitely try to deliver them.

 Note that you will need to replace the `...` string with correct values.
 Also
 if your postgres provider doesn't come with secure connection by default, you